SSDP-StockSim/.github/profile/README.md

 ## **What's Next?**

-The future development of our Stock Market Simulator is an exciting journey that is dear to our heart.
+The future development of our Stock Market Simulator is an exciting journey that we are looking forward to!
 Here are some directions we are considering:

 - **1. Enhanced User Experience:**